 Learn how to make curry powder with this homemade curry powder recipe.
-It is packed full of flavor, easy, and quick to make taking less than 5 minutes to mix it up.
+It is packed full of flavor, easy, and quick to make taking less than 5 minutes to put together.
 This DIY curry powder is so good you won't go back to store bought.
 Use for curries, stews, sauces, and many other dishes.

 Curry powder recipe varies from brand to brand and there are many variants.
-I will be sharing recipes that make use of curry powder on this blog.
-Therefore, it seem just right to post this DIY curry powder recipe now before those recipes start coming in.
+I will be sharing recipes that make use of it on this blog.
+Therefore, it seems just right to post this recipe now before those recipes start coming in.

-Some people prefer to buy from stores rather than make homemade curry powder, but it's good to have the knowledge for days when we do really want to make ours because let's face it, homemade with love and care is always best.
+Some people prefer to buy from stores rather than make it at home, but it's good to have the knowledge for days when we do really want to make ours because let's face it, homemade with love and care is always best.

-One of the advantages of homemade is you can be sure of the ingredients that go in it and if there is any particular ingredient you are allergic to, do not like, or prefer less or more of, you can adjust to suit your preference and of course, you have the power to control the heat!
-I mean how mild or hot you would like your curry powder to be.
+One of the advantages of homemade is you can be sure of the ingredients that go in it and if there is any particular ingredient you are allergic to, do not like, or prefer less or more of, you can adjust it to suit your preference and of course, you have the power to control the heat!
+I mean how mild or hot you would like it to be.

-Homemade saves time and money as the ingredients used for this recipe are inexpensive.
+Homemade saves time and money as the ingredients used for this recipe are inexpensive but easily accessible.

-If you are one that does not like too spicy or you cook for family members that most curry powders out there are too spicy for, you have the power to do something about it.
-With this DIY curry powder, you call the shots.
-You decide how mild or hot you want it.
+If you are one that does not like too spicy or you cook for family members that most curry mix out there are too spicy for, you have the power to do something about it.
+With this DIY curry powder, you call the shots and decide how mild or hot you want it.

-This recipe is simple, quick and it's versatile.
-There are different variants of curry powder including madras curry powder, Jamaican, and many more.
-There is a slight variation in ingredients used in the recipes.
+This recipe is simple and quick but it's versatile.
+There are different variants including madras, Jamaican, and many more.

-This mild curry powder recipe is versatile and can be used in many dishes.
+This one is versatile and can be used in many dishes.

 What is Curry powder?